-Version Date Description 1.1.0 2018-08- 03 Added documentation for Constrained Composition requests.
+Version Date Description 1.2.0 2018-12-11 Added documentation for usage of @Redfish.ResourceBlockLimits term.
+Added text in the Constrained Composition section to link to the appendix.
+Added Expandable Resources section.
+Added new methods for modifying composed resources.
+1.1.0 2018-08-23 Added documentation for Constrained Composition requests.
 Updated modeling section to cover new properties added in DSP8010 2018.1 and 2018.2.
 Added guidance for implementers on different conditions to avoid when annotating properties in the Capabilities Object.
 Added recommended flow diagrams for the CompositionState property within a Resource Block.
-1.0.0 2017-06- 30 Initial release.
+1.0.0 2017-06-30 Initial release.